Moustachauve/Moustachauve/README.md

 Professionally, I am a programmer with a lot of experience with high traffic website.
 During my free time, I create tools and software to improve the user experience of others and myself.

-- 🔧 I’m currently working on the popular [Cookie-Editor](https://cookie-editor.cgagnier.ca/) browser extension 🍪
+- 🔧 Currently Working on the popular [Cookie-Editor](https://cookie-editor.cgagnier.ca/) browser extension 🍪
-- 🔧 I’m currently working on the [WLED](https://github.com/Aircoookie/WLED/) app for [Android](https://github.com/Moustachauve/WLED-Native-Android) and [iOS](https://github.com/Moustachauve/WLED-Native-iOS) 📱
+- 🔧 Currently Working on the [WLED](https://github.com/Aircoookie/WLED/) app for [Android](https://github.com/Moustachauve/WLED-Native-Android) and [iOS](https://github.com/Moustachauve/WLED-Native-iOS) 📱
-- 🧠 Planning to implement a new Home Assistant integration for TechnoVE, a smart EV charger ⚡
+- 🧠 Currently Working on [PyTechnoVE](https://github.com/Moustachauve/pytechnove), a python library for for TechnoVE, a smart EV charger.
+It is used in an official Home Assistant integration! ⚡
 - 💪 Currently Working at Google.

 #### Disclaimer